Overview

 - Improving document quality before upload if possible

-- Consider MAI for best text parsing and speed when you don’t need bounding boxes
+- Consider VLM for best text parsing when you don’t need layout coordinates

 Table extraction problems